-For all other grants, we will make an initial payment on execution of the grant agreement.
-The initial payment and subsequent payments will be up to six monthly in advance, based on your forecast eligible project expenditure and adjusted for unspent amounts from previous payments.
+We will make an initial payment on execution of the grant agreement.
+We will make subsequent payments six monthly, in advance, based on your forecast eligible expenditure and adjusted for unspent amounts from previous payments.
 Payments are subject to satisfactory progress on the project.

-We set aside a minimum of 10 per cent of the total grant funding for the final payment.
-We will pay this when you submit a satisfactory final report demonstrating you have completed outstanding obligations for the project.
+We set aside a 10 per cent of the total grant funding for the final payment.
+We will pay this when you submit a satisfactory end of project report demonstrating you have completed outstanding obligations for the project.
 We may need to adjust your progress payments to align with available program funds across financial years and/or to ensure we retain a minimum 10 per cent of grant funding for the final payment.

-10.5.
+10.4.
 Tax obligations

 If you are registered for the Goods and Services Tax (GST), where applicable we will add GST to your grant payment and provide you with a recipient created tax invoice.
 You are required to notify us if your GST registration status changes during the project period.
-GST does not apply to grant payments to government related entities.
+GST does not apply to grant payments to government related entities2.